What is stress?

 Renate Freisler: „With a mix of methods: imagination, visualization, systemic in space, mindfulness, positive psychology, change of perspective, timeline work“

-There are solutions to burnout and depression
+There are solutions for burnout and depression

-Stress is a natural response to danger
+Stress is a natural reaction to danger

 Melisa Y. and Sophia B.: „What if your treatment doesn't work?“